osi03224/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that prints an integer
 The “Fizz-Buzz test” is an interview question designed to help filter out the 99.5% of programming job candidates who can’t seem to program their way out of a wet paper bag
-Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line
+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line